-Students take part in the ‘Taking Responsibility’ course in the week after their AS Level exams, where they are given practical advice to do with taking charge of their lives and helping with pastoral care.
-The course also includes interactive elements, such as building a raft to transport themselves on a river, designed to develop skills such as teamwork and initiative.
+Students take part in the ‘Taking Responsibility’ course where they are given practical advice concerning taking charge of their lives and helping with pastoral care.
+The course also includes interactive elements, such as building a raft to transport themselves on a river, designed to develop skills like teamwork and initiative.
 Lower Sixth students are encouraged to initiate the search for university courses at the end of the year.

 Upper Sixth Programme

-The final year at Pangbourne sees tutors step up their involvement in helping students with their UCAS applications and there is more dedicated prep (homework) time available for pupils in the Upper Sixth.
+The final year at Pangbourne sees tutors step up their involvement in helping students with their UCAS applications and there is more dedicated Prep (homework) time available for students.

 Guest speakers are invited to Pangbourne to give lectures as part of the General Studies programme.

-There are around 10-12 lectures each year, held in the Michaelmas and Lent terms, and topics covered are wide-ranging, with past speakers including musicians, explorers, inventors, world-record holders, reformed criminals and former soldiers.
+There are around 10-12 lectures each year, held in the Michaelmas and Lent Term, and topics covered are wide-ranging, with past speakers including musicians, explorers, inventors, world-record holders, reformed criminals and former soldiers.

-Participation in the General Studies programme helps students to broaden their horizons and give them the opportunity to think about and discuss matters outside of their normal experiences.
-The intention is to raise awareness of issues and opportunities that students may not have considered.
+Participation in the General Studies programme helps students to broaden their horizons and gives them the opportunity to think about and discuss matters outside of their normal experiences.
+The intention is to raise awareness of issues and opportunities that students may not have considered previously.

 Gifted & Talented Extension Groups

-Students in the Sixth Form who have been identified as likely to benefit from an extra challenge are invited to attend the fortnightly Gifted & Talented group meetings run by teachers from across the curriculum which are designed to extend the most able academic pupils.
+Students in the Sixth Form who have been identified as likely to benefit from an extra challenge are invited to attend Gifted & Talented group meetings which are designed to extend the most able academic pupils.

 Individual subject departments run Extension Groups and any pupils applying to Oxbridge or other highly-competitive courses will be given interview training as part of the Gifted & Talented Programme.